diffeo/go-coordinate/README.md

 Status
 ------

-(As of 15 Sep 2015)
+(As of 5 Oct 2015)

+The overall system is probably usable for some applications, though I have not done any particular real-world testing yet.

 The `coordinate summary` command, and the most basic flows that create work specs, add work units, get work, and complete it work.
-This passes 3 tests in `test_job_client.py`.

-About a dozen Coordinate RPC calls are unimplemented.
-There is currently no work scheduler (the alphabetically first work unit from any work spec is returned).
-Neither job chaining (work spec `then` key) nor continuous jobs are implemented.

-Currently the only storage backend is in-memory, but the abstract API is intended to support other storage systems.
-In particular, PostgreSQL support is planned.
+This passes almost but not quite all of the Python tests.
+In particular, there is no special handling for UUID data.
+Continuous jobs are believed to be broken as well.
+Binary-string work unit keys probably also do not work; they must be UTF-8, especially for the PostgreSQL backend.
+The PostgreSQL backend in particular also needs real concurrency testing.

-This implementation also has no way to make outbound calls to a Coordinate server from a Go program.
+This implementation has no way to make outbound calls to a Coordinate server from a Go program.
 This will likely involve creating a new network service, possibly a REST API mirroring the Coordinate API.